elephantscale/es-training-new/machine-learning/generic/Decision-Trees-Generic.md

 *  **Output**

-     - Admitted: Yes or No
+     - Admitted : Yes or No

 | **gre** | **gpa** | **rank** | **admitted** |